fbpx

 Startups found by an Industry Leader Could Skyrocket

-An influencer in the industry knows the system thoroughly.
+An industry influencer knows the system thoroughly.
 S/he has surpassed the challenges that others might have trouble noticing.
-If s/he has an idea, chances are it must be solving a huge industry-specific problem, with the team assembled at a startup.
-And with proper analysis, you can easily get your hands on the aforementioned problem and the valuable solution.
+If s/he has an idea, chances are it must solve a huge industry-specific problem with the team assembled at a startup.
+You can easily identify the problem and valuable solution with proper analysis.

 Conclusion